-What is best – operating as a sole trader or a Limited Company?
+What is best – operating as a sole trader vs Limited Company?
 Many property experts and landlords choose to go the company route, but actually many combine both of these approaches.

 Sole Trader vs Limited Company – A Brief Introduction